saprykin/plibsys/platforms/vms-general/README.md

 Test suit is optional (and requires quite a long time to be compiled on an emulator) and is not built by default.
 Use `TESTS` parameter to enable tests.
-Tests require _Boost Unit Test Framefork_ which you must point out with the `BOOST_ROOT` parameter. _Boost_ produces less warnings in the 32-bit mode.
+Tests require _Boost Unit Test Framefork_ which you must point out with the `BOOST_ROOT` parameter.
+On some systems _Boost_ loves either 32-bit or 64-bit mode only (not the both).

 There are other build parametes available, plese look inside the `build_vms.com` (a DCL-based script) to see the detailed description for